lirezap/OMS/README.md

 ### Seriously Safe, Efficient and Fast Order Matching System

-This project is aimed to provide a safe, efficient and fast order matching system without any compromise in fairness that is very important in OMS software implementations.
+This project is aimed to provide a safe, efficient and fast order matching system without any compromise in fairness which is very important in OMS software implementations.

 #### Safe